koto-lang/koto/crates/cli/docs/language_guide.md

 A rendered version of this document can be found [here](https://koto.dev/docs/next/language).

-See the neighbouring [readme](./README.md) for an explanation of the `print!` and `check!` commands used in the following example.
+See the neighboring [readme](./README.md) for an explanation of the `print!` and `check!` commands used in the following example.

 ---